cloudflare/cloudflare-docs/content/kv/tutorials/workers-kv-from-rust.md

 {{<render file="_tutorials-wrangler-v1-warning.md">}}

-In this tutorial, you will learn how to read and write to Workers KV directly from Rust, by using `wasm_bindgen` and a simple custom wrapper around the JS Workers KV API.
+This tutorial will teach you how to read and write to Workers KV directly from Rust, by using `wasm_bindgen` and a simple custom wrapper around the JS Workers KV API.

 {{<render file="_tutorials-before-you-start.md">}}